kwaroran/RisuAI/plugins.md

 ### `risuFetch(url: string, arg: GlobalFetchArgs = {}): Promise<GlobalFetchResult>`

-> Note: `nativeFetch` is recommended for fetching URLs with POST request, as it has the same functionality as `risuFetch`, but with a similar API to `fetch` with more predictable behavior.
+> Note: `nativeFetch` is recommended for fetching URLs, as it has the same functionality as `risuFetch`, but with a similar API to `fetch` with more predictable behavior.

 Fetches a URL with a native API, which doesn't have CORS restrictions.